techidaily/site-facebook/source/_posts/a-self-portrait-journey-how-to-setup-your-facebook-cover-with-an-avatar-backdrop.md

 ## How to Make a Facebook Avatar Cover Photo

- You need a Facebook avatar to feature one in your cover photo, and you can only[make a Facebook avatar](http://www.makeuseof.com/tag/make-facebook-avatar/) if you have the Facebook app.
+ You need a Facebook avatar to feature one in your cover photo, and you can only [make a Facebook avatar](http://www.makeuseof.com/tag/make-facebook-avatar/) if you have the Facebook app.
 So, if you want to follow along and don't have a Facebook avatar yet, downloading the app and making an avatar is the first place to start.

  If you haven’t updated your avatar in a while, it’s probably time.
 All of the clothing options available for the VR avatars that Meta Introduced in 2021 are also available for your Facebook avatar, including outfits unlocked by buying VR games.